teohxuen/website/content/report/final_report.md

 ![Photo of New Batteries in AUV4.1 Battery Hull](newbatthull.png)
 ##### Figure XXX: Photo of New Batteries in AUV4.1 Battery Hull

-Raitan Li-Ion battery has been verified to be at least comparable to the GrePow LiPo battery making it a suitable replacement for the old batteries.
+Raitan Li-Ion battery has been verified to be comparable to the GrePow LiPo battery making it a suitable replacement for the old batteries.

 ### 6.2 Accurate SoC Estimation
 As mentioned in [Section 2.3.2](#232-limited-capabilities-of-battery-fuel-gauge), the team previously relied on voltage to estimate the battery capacity.
 This approach tends to end tests prematurely, as conservative voltage thresholds fail to account for load and battery age.
 By utilising the gauging feature on battery management chip, we can determine a more accurate SoC, allowing in-water tests to run longer without risking battery damage.